appfire-team/SUPPORT-165670/README.md

 npm run findpages
 ```

 Note: We recommend to touch the pages by space wise.
-You can keep update SPACE_KEY to check for respective spaces.
+You can keep update SPACE_KEY environment variable to check for respective spaces.